 Do I have to apply for a Residence Permit?

 Yes, if you are a non-EU national and will be staying longer than three months.
 Make contact with the OFII in France and find the nearest office.
 Schedule an appointment with them; then, gather the requirement.
 Visit the OFII office in time and bring the requirements.
 Bear in mind that you have to complete an application form.
 It is in French.
 OFII officials might assess your language proficiency skills.

 When everything goes well, the OFII will put a sticker on your passport.
 It will demonstrate that your stay in France is legal.

 What are the Requirements for France Work Visa?

 As explained, there are different types of visas that may get recognized as France work visa.
-The requirements for each one of them is different.
+The requirements for each one of them are different.
 Also, the French authorities could ask for additional documents.
 So, the list below is a standard set of requirements for France work visa:

 There are two types of application form: